MostAwesomeDude/brismu/src/appendices/posets.md

 ## danlu

-The following baseline gismu are related by {kairni'i}.
+The following baseline gismu are related by {ki'irni'i}.

 ```dot process
 {{#include ../../danlu.dot}}